AriFordsham/GHCWiki/commentary/coding-style.md

 }
 ```

-- In TextMate, open the Bundle Editor and add a new Preference called Indentation to the bundle editor.
+- In TextMate, in the tabs pop-up menu at the bottom of the window, select "Soft Tabs", where the blue rectangle is in the following screenshot: [](/trac/ghc/attachment/wiki/Commentary/CodingStyle/TextMate-tabs-menu.png)  Alternatively, open the Bundle Editor and add a new Preference called Indentation to the bundle editor.
 Give it the following contents:

 ```wiki
 {	shellVariables = (